-Wishing a friend or a family member a good night is a nice way of showing you care about them, even while they’re asleep.
+Wishing a friend or a family member a good night and sweet dreams is a nice way of showing you care about them, even while they’re asleep.
 And what if your friend or relative is German, Swiss or Austrian?
 Well, you can make your wish even nicer by wishing them a good night in German!

 Apart from the proper translation of good night in the German language, you will also learn some other phrases about sleep and bedtime in German.
 A German saying goes “Ein gutes Gewissen ist ein sanftes Ruhekissen.”
 Which can be translated as “a good conscience makes a soft pillow”, meaning you will sleep well when nothing is bothering you and keeping you awake.